EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

 The process to enable JIT is described in this [MS Learn - Enable just-in-time access on VMs](https://learn.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage).

 In short, an Azure admin will set up the Azure VM to be protected by JIT and create rules for the JIT access policy.
-For example, a rule for port 3389 will be set up for RDP access.
+For example, a rule for allowing inbound traffic on port 3389 will be set up for RDP access.

-After that, roles with the correct permission can provide JIT access by using the rule and specifying the parameters like source IP, protocol, request time (duration).
+After that, a user with the correct role/permissions can provide JIT access by using the rule and specifying the parameters like source IP, protocol, request time (duration).

 This creates a temporary rule on the Network Security Group (NSG) attached to the specified VM allowing traffic for the requested parameters in the JIT request.
 &nbsp;
-Below, I have discussed in details how I have automated the process so that this JIT access is enabled when an end user's JIT request is received and approved.
+Below, I have discussed in details how I have automated the process so that the JIT access rule is enabled when an end-user's JIT request is received and approved.

 A summary of the steps is listed:
-   - M365 Forms is used to gather the parameters for the JIT access from end-users.
+   - A M365 Form is used to collect the parameters for the JIT access from end-users
-   - Form submission triggers an Azure Logic App
+   - Every Form submission triggers an Azure Logic App
-   - The Logic App sends Approval email notifications to approvers
+   - The Logic App sends an Approval notifications to approvers via email
    - Approvers can approve or reject directly from the email itself
-   - Based on the approval decision and the JIT parameters, the Logic App creates the JIT access and sends a notification email of the outcome to the end-user/requestor.
+   - Based on the approval decision and the JIT parameters, the Logic App creates the JIT access
+   - The Logic app then sends a notification email of the outcome to the end-user/requestor.

 &nbsp;